 What are the registration requirements?

-If you convicted of any of the following crimes:
+If you are convicted of any of the following crimes as outlined in VT Statutes.

 How long does a sex offender have to register?